budmaash/Web-App/README.md

 - ✅ Start by selecting the test and student, then enter answers using a multiple-choice or numeric-entry web form
 - 🎯 Handle grid-in questions with alternate numeric answers (e.g. `5;5.0`)
 - 📊 Instant score report with estimated scaled SAT Math score
-- 🗂️ Category breakdown that mirrors the categories defined in your spreadsheet
+- 🗂️ Category breakdown that mirrors the categories defined in your spreadsheet-backed category database
 - 📝 Choose from any CSV answer keys stored in the `data/` directory
 - 🔁 Quickly rescore another student without reloading the page
 - 📄 Automatically archive each score report as a CSV file for future reference